zanemyers/Flybox/docs/setup.md

 ### 🌳 Environment

-- Run `just setup` in the terminal to create your `.env` file and install dependencies.
+- Run `just setup` in the terminal to create your `.env` file, install dependencies & initialize the database.
   - You can edit the `.env` manually anytime to change the default values.

 ### 🏃‍♂️ Running